 Nevertheless a good barber is a skilled tradesman, needing to work quickly and accurately, often having a salon full of eager to get back to work customers,

 However they use almost the same “tools of the trade”.
-Plus a good barber can provide the customer with a good shave, something a hairdresser is not often asked to do.
+A good barber can the provide the customer with a good shave, something a hairdresser is not often asked to do.

 A barbers scissor is often a plain simple stainless steel scissor, very often a 6” long scissor, possibly of the dropped handle ergonomic type.